grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 You may find the [concat][] standard library function useful.
 {{% /admonition %}}

-You can run the agent with the new config file by running:
+You can run {{< param "PRODUCT_NAME" >}} with the new configuration file by running:

 ```bash
 /path/to/agent run config.river
 ```

 Navigate to [http://localhost:3000/explore](http://localhost:3000/explore) in your browser.
-After the first scrape, you should be able to query for `redis` metrics as well as `node` metrics!
+After the first scrape, you should be able to query for `redis` metrics as well as `node` metrics.

 To shut down the Redis container, run: